codeporting-translator/Docs/en/translator/cs2cpp/developer-guide/what-converts-to-what/class-auto-properties.md

 weight: "1"
 ---

-This example demonstrates how class auto properties are ported to C++.
+This example demonstrates how class auto properties are translated to C++.
 Public, protected and private properties preserve their accessibility level.
 Internal properties become protected.
-Getters are ported to  methods with prefix get_ and setters with prefix set_.
+Getters are translated to  methods with prefix get_ and setters with prefix set_.

 Additional command-line options passed to CodePorting.Translator.Cs2Cpp: none.